Harrisonthow/akkaya-lab/index.md

   flip=true
   text=text
 %}

 {% capture text %}
+Vaccines have had the greatest impact on human health of all interventions.
+All vaccines currently in use depend on their ability to induce B cells to make high affinity long-lived antibody responses.
+Thus, understanding the mechanisms underlying B cell activation will clearly benefit vaccine design and development.
+Main focus of the research led by Munir Akkaya is to investigate the role of pathogen associated molecular patterns in B cell fate decision and identifying effector mechanisms such as cytokines and transcription factors which might drive the activation induced changes in B cell metabolism and differentiation.

+{%
+  include link.html
+  link="/b-cell"
+  text="Learn More"
+  icon="fas fa-arrow-right"
+  flip=true
+%}
+{:.center}
+{% endcapture %}

+{%
+  include feature.html
+  image="images/BCell.jpg"
+  link="/b-cell"
+  title="B-Cell Side"
+  text=text
+%}

+{% capture text %}
 The Akkaya Lab has 20+ research assistants, comprised of high school students, undergraduates, and PhD candidates.